apache/fury-site/docs/guide/rust/type-registration.md

 fory.register_by_name::<MyStruct>("com.example.MyStruct")?;
 ```

-## Register a Manual Serializer
+## Register a Custom Serializer

-For types that need customized serialization logic, register the manual
+For types that need custom serialization logic, register the custom
 serializer:

 ```rust